tmansou1/megr2157-portfolio/docs/assignments/A01/index.md

 The blades are fastened together at one end, on the other end there’s a hole through both blades for the pin, and it has a little gap between the blades.
 The blade piece acts like a spring, naturally resting slightly open, so when it’s compressed and cuts a nail they come right back up.

 d.
-Other tools that can be used for the same thing could be nail scissors or a nail file.
+Other tools that can be used for the same purpose, are nail scissors or a nail file.
 In the patent I chose there is a divot in the lever arm, I believe they added it for ease of use.
 The divot allows the user to pinch at an easier angle and adds a comfier grip.